material-admin/doc-material-components/button-examples/Android/android-button-example.md

 <!-- TODO(b/1234568): Add example image here when it is available. -->

-## Using button
+## Using buttons

-Before you can use the Material.io button, you need to install the Material.io Android library.
-For more information, go to the [Getting started](https://www.google.com/url?q=https://github.com/material-components/material-components-android/blob/master/docs/getting-started.md&sa=D&ust=1573585349965000&usg=AFQjCNF75a0u6bbQ6-XftBRNV4EQevylkw) page.
+Before you can use the Material.io button, you need to add a dependency to the Material Components for Android library.
+For more information, go to the [Getting started](https://github.com/material-components/material-components-android/blob/master/docs/getting-started.md) page.

 ## Text button